triangledirt/books/Dead Girls.md

 And what I see across the street makes me cum involuntarily, semen pumping along the side of my leg and seeping through my jeans.

-## 2—I get along quite well with someone only when he is at his lowest point and has neither the desire nor the strength to restore his habitual illusions.
+## 2—*I get along quite well with someone only when he is at his lowest point and has neither the desire nor the strength to restore his habitual illusions.*
 What it is is this.
 This angelic piece of pussy, 24 years old—I can spot her age on the bubble—brown hair, pulled back in a pony, white t-shirt, blue jeans, and on the t-shirt—get this—she has two blue stars right where her nips are.

 Carries one bag with her—black military surplus—a mid-sized duffel.
 Boots.
 Skechers.
 Black.
 Thick soles, like to sell to city kids who like to pretend they're gonna be climbing mountains.
 Black belt.
 Silver buckle.
 Mens'.
 White girl.
 No makeup.
 Fresh skin—a few marks lower side of her left cheek.
 Not pimples..like where pimples used to be.